15 Scary Fun Facts About Bunnicula

 Daniel used three different pencils to create the illustrations.
 An HB graphite pencil got the most use.
 A 2H pencil “let me get a grayer look for things I wanted to recede,” Daniel said, while “2B gave me real darks.
 Everything was built up with fine lines except the chair for which I used the texture of the illustration board.
 Having a full-color cover was a challenge because I wanted to keep the look of the inside pictures.
 I used muted watercolor over pencil.”

-He said that, even now, 38 years after the initial publication, “[people] come and tell me stories about their discovery of the book.”
+He said that even decades years after the initial publication, “[people] come and tell me stories about their discovery of the book.”

 “Writers are drawn to themes that we write about, but we don't necessarily know what they are,” Howe told Teaching Tolerance magazine in 2006.
 Howe didn’t know what his theme was until a fourth grade student wrote to him after Bunnicula was published.
 “In the book, a strange rabbit is suspected of being a vegetarian vampire after he comes into the home of, in my view, a typical suburban family,” he said.
 “This girl wrote, ‘I learned from this book to be accepting of someone who's different.
 Harold just accepted Bunnicula.
 He said, He's different.
 So what?
 Chester was suspicious of him and wanted to destroy him.’
 There it was.
 There was my theme.”